Jyri Seppälä

 Jyri Seppälä: “Finland should lead by example to show that change for the benefit of the climate is possible”

-Chair of the Finnish Climate Change Panel Professor Jyri Seppälä has been involved with the Panel since its inception.
-According to Seppälä, who also serves as the director of the Climate Solutions Unit at the Finnish Environment Institute (SYKE), Finland has the opportunity to lead by example in climate change mitigation.
-However, this requires words to be translated into actions and a change in Finns’ consumption habits.
+Chair of the Finnish Climate Change Panel Jyri Seppälä has been involved with the Panel since its inception.
+Seppälä, who works as a research professor at the Finnish Environment Institute, believes that Finland has the opportunity to set an example when it comes to climate change mitigation and to use it to create new foundations for the economy.
+However, this requires words to be translated into actions.

-Professor Jyri Seppälä has a wide range of experience in research.
+Research Professor Jyri Seppälä has wide-ranging research experience.
 He specialises in sustainability assessments based on life cycle thinking in the areas of consumption and production.
 The topics he has explored have ranged from agriculture and forestry to various industrial sectors, spanning different areas of consumption.
 He has also been active in creating and supporting the creation of networks of municipalities to serve as pioneers in the fields of climate change and resource efficiency.

 “You could call me a jack of all environmental trades, something made possible thanks to my systems-analytical approach.
 My interests span a lot of areas, which has led to my involvement in a number of the Finnish Climate Change Panel’s projects.”